-The “Bermuda High,” a semi-permanent high pressure system off the Atlantic Coast, plays an important role in the summer climate of the state.
-Typically, the Bermuda High draws moisture northward or westward from the Atlantic Ocean and Gulf of Mexico, causing warm and moist summers with frequent thundershowers in the afternoons and evenings.
-Daily and weekly variations in the positioning of the Bermuda High can have a strong influence on precipitation patterns.
-When the Bermuda High extends westward into the southeastern United States, warmer and drier than normal weather occurs, which can culminate in heat waves and drought.
-In 2007, as the result of a strong Bermuda High over the Southeast and a strengthening La Niña, the state experienced its driest year in history.
+The Bermuda High, a semipermanent high-pressure system off the Atlantic coast, plays an important role in the summer climate of the state.
+Typically, the Bermuda High draws moisture northward or westward from the Atlantic Ocean and Gulf of Mexico, causing warm and moist summers with frequent thunderstorms in the afternoons and evenings.
+Daily and weekly variations in the positioning of the Bermuda High can strongly influence precipitation patterns.
+When the Bermuda High extends westward into the southeastern United States, hot and dry weather occurs, which can result in heat waves and drought.
+In 2007, as a result of a strong Bermuda High over the Southeast and a strengthening La Niña, North Carolina experienced its driest year in history.
 By the end of August, most of the state was in severe drought.